 consider using a spreadsheet.

-Also consider whether your current method of grading is working for you: sticking with what works can be a great thing!
+If your current method of grading is working well for you, consider sticking with it!
 If you'd like to start doing some of the things that the gradebook is good at, but still do the final calculations in a spreadsheet, you can do so!
 You can grade some things in the Moodle gradebook but not share them with students, and then do final calculations in a spreadsheet.
 See the other articles in our Grading section for more help.
-There are many ways to grade, ask your LITS Liaison for help making a plan that's right for you!
+There are many ways to grade, email email@example.com for help making a plan that's right for you!